AvePoint/cloud-api/docs/elements/general/customer/get-all-customers.md

-# Get customers managed by current partner
+# Retrieve Customers Managed by Current Partner

-Use this API to get customers managed by current partner.
+Use this API to retrieve customers managed by the current partner.

  ## Permissions

 The following permission is required to call the API.
 You must register an app through Elements > API app registration to authenticate and authorize your access to AvePoint Graph API.
-For details, refer to [App Registration](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).
+For details, refer to [App Registration](../../../elements/register-app.md).

 | API | Permission  |
 |-----------|--------|